ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Design NiFi pipeline
 Inside the SRC2_LogIngestion PG, create the NiFi pipeline that will process data coming from our agent.
 The general flow is:
   - Receive data through S2S
   - Filter events based on the sessionduration.
-We consider that a customer that spend less than 20 secondes on a product page is not really interested.
+We consider that a customer who spends less than 20 seconds on a product page is not interested.
 We will filter these events and ignore them.
-  - Filter unkown users browsing events (id=0).
-These events can be browsing activity from a non-logged customer or not-yet customer.
-We can store these events in HDFS for other use cases such as product recommendation.
+  - Filter unknown users browsing events (id=0).
+These events can be browsing activity from a non-logged-in customer or a customer who is not yet logged in.
+We can store these events in HDFS for other use cases such as product recommendations.
 In a real life scenario, a browsing session will have an ID and can be used to link browsing history to a user once logged in.
   - For the other events, we will do two things:
     - Update customer data in Elasticsearch to include the products that the customer has looked at.
 For the sake of simplicity, we will store only the last item.
 If you want to keep a complete list, you can use ElasticSearch API with scripts feature (eg. "source": "ctx.source.products.add(params.product)")
-    - Convert logs event to avro and publish them to Kafka.
-These events will be used by SAM in the fraud detection use cas.
+    - Convert logs event to Avro and publish them to Kafka.
+These events will be used by SAM in the fraud detection use case.
 The final flow looks like the below:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/UC3.png)

 Start by adding an Input port followed by an update attribute that adds an attribute schema.name with the value ${source.schema}.

 To route events based on the different business rules, we will use an interesting Record processor that leverage Calcite to do SQL on flow files.
-Add a query record processor and configure it as show below:
+Add a query record processor and configure it as shown below:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/query.png)

 As you can see, this processor will create two relations (unknown and validsessions) and route data according to the SQL query.
 Note that a subset of fields can be selected also (ex.
 SELECT id, sessionduration from FLOWFILE).

-Route data coming from the unkown relation to HDFS.
+Route data coming from the unknown relation to HDFS.

-Route data coming from validesessions to Kafka.
-In the PublishKafkaRecord, use the AvroRecordSetWritter as Record Writter to publish data in Avro format.
-Remember that we set **Schema Write Strategy** of the Avro Writter to **HWX Content-Encoded Schema Reference**.
+Route data coming from validsessions to Kafka.
+In the PublishKafkaRecord, use the AvroRecordSetWriter as Record Writer to publish data in Avro format.
+Remember that we set **Schema Write Strategy** of the Avro Writer to **HWX Content-Encoded Schema Reference**.
 This means that each Kafka message will have the schema reference encoded in the first byte of the message (required by SAM).

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/avro.png)

 Now let's update our Elasticsearch index to add data on customer browsing behaviors.
-To learn how to do schema conversion with record based processors, let's consider that we want to add the browsed produt ID and sessionduration and not the information on wether the customer bought the product or not.
+To learn how to do schema conversion with record based processors, let's consider that we want to add the browsed product ID and sessionduration as opposed to the information on whether the customer bought the product or not.
 To implement this, we need a ConvertRecord processor.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/convert.png)

 As you can see, I had to create a new JsonSetWritter to specify the write Schema which is different from the read schema referenced by the attribute **schema.name**.
 The **Views JsonRecordSetWriter** should be configured as below.
 Note that the Schema Name field is set to logs_view that we have already defined in our schema registry.
-We can avoid fixing the schema directly in the record writter by creating global Read/Write controller and use two attributes : schema.name.input and schema.name.output.
+We can avoid fixing the schema directly in the record writer by creating global Read/Write controller and use two attributes : schema.name.input and schema.name.output.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/views.png)